Deep Learning for Deepfakes Creation and Detection: A Survey: Deepfake Detection

 \subsubsection{Temporal Features across Video Frames}

 Based on the observation that temporal coherence is not enforced effectively in the synthesis process of deepfakes, Sabir et al. \cite{Sabir2019} leveraged the use of spatio-temporal features of video streams to detect deepfakes.
 Video manipulation is carried out on a frame-by-frame basis so that low level artifacts produced by face manipulations are believed to further manifest themselves as temporal artifacts with inconsistencies across frames.
 A recurrent convolutional model (RCN) was proposed based on the integration of the convolutional network DenseNet \cite{Huang2017} and the gated recurrent unit cells \cite{Cho2014} to exploit temporal discrepancies across frames (see Fig. \ref{fig3}).
-The proposed method is tested on the FaceForensics++ data set, which includes 1,000 videos \cite{Rossler2019}, and shows promising results.
+The proposed method is tested on the FaceForensics++ dataset, which includes 1,000 videos \cite{Rossler2019}, and shows promising results.

-Likewise, Guera and Delp \cite{Guera2018} highlighted that deepfake videos contain intra-frame inconsistencies and temporal inconsistencies between frames.
+Likewise, \citet{Guera2018} highlighted that deepfake videos contain intra-frame inconsistencies and temporal inconsistencies between frames.
 They then proposed the temporal-aware pipeline method that uses CNN and long short term memory (LSTM) to detect deepfake videos.
 CNN is employed to extract frame-level features, which are then fed into the LSTM to create a temporal sequence descriptor.
 A fully-connected network is finally used for classifying doctored videos from real ones based on the sequence descriptor as illustrated in Fig. \ref{fig4}.
+An accuracy of greater than 97\% was obtained using a dataset of 600 videos, including 300 deepfake videos collected from multiple video-hosting websites and 300 pristine videos randomly selected from the Hollywood human actions dataset in \cite{laptev2008learning}.